devinberg/rippledoc/README.md

 # Rippledoc

-Produces html docs from markdown files (using [Pandoc](http://johnmacfarlane.net/pandoc/) for the heavy lifting).
+Rippledoc produces easily-navigable html docs from nested directories of markdown files (using [Pandoc](http://johnmacfarlane.net/pandoc/) for the heavy lifting).
+It requires no configuration, and only requires you follow a couple of conventions described below.
-It's expected that the pandoc-markdown files are arranged in usefully-name subdirectories.

-Rippledoc also generates a not-especially-ordered top-level table of contents for you, as well as little directory listing toc files for each subdirectory.
+Rippledoc generates a not-especially-ordered top-level table of contents for you, as well as little directory listing toc files for each subdirectory.